 In addition to treating dandruff, tea tree oil is a natural insecticide that can effectively kill head lice and help soothe the itching.

-The above article has been extracted from Top 10 Home Remedies and they own the copyright.
+The above article uses information from Top 10 Home Remedies and they own the copyright.
 There are several other links to that site in the article.